+P-3 Pattern 1:

-P-3 Module 1: For early stage TCs, after completing Figure-4 pattern, at the end of the last leg, continue outward to distance of 160 n mi from the center, or further, if possible.
+For early stage TCs, after completing Figure-4 pattern, at the end of the last leg, continue outward to distance of 160 n mi (295 km) from the center, or further, if possible.
 Then turn P-3 back to the eye.
-This module ideally should be conducted in quadrant with the least rainband activity, typically the upshear right or right-rear quadrant.
+This module ideally should be conducted in quadrant with the least rainband activity, typically the upshear right or right-real quadrant.